Sahiyo’s Mariya Explains To Us How A Law Banning Female Genital Cutting Would Not Be Enough To Stop It

 Why do you think despite the recent awareness about the practice of FGC and being a signatory to the UN resolution banning the practice, the government still hasn’t passed a law banning FGC?

 Law takes time.
 And I think it is important to think through legislation to make sure you aren’t writing bill language that could possibly lead to unintended consequences.
-I don’t know the specifics for why it has taken so long for India to have a law, but I know there are many people working to make it a reality, and also recently Maneka Gandhi, the minister for women and child development has also stated that FGC falls under existing child abuse and sexual assault laws.
+I don’t know the specifics for why it has taken so long for India to have a law, but I know there are many people working to make it a reality, and also some time back Maneka Gandhi, had also stated that FGC falls under existing child abuse and sexual assault laws.
 (In reference to the POCSO Act)

 Did the federal cases in Australia and the US encourage any behavioral change in the community?
 There is no crackdown on the cases even in countries that ban the practice.
 What makes the practice so persistent?